NASFAA Higher Education Act Reauthorization Priorities — Accomplished Recommendations

 • Expand the IRS Data Retrieval Tool (DRT).

-Passage of the FUTURE Act obviates the need for the IRS Data Retrieval Tool, while at the same time greatly expanding the amount of IRS data available on the FAFSA.
-Combined with the FAFSA Simplification Act, which limits income questions to only those that can be obtained from the IRS, applicants will now be asked no income questions on the FAFSA.
+Passage of the FUTURE Act obviated the need for the IRS Data Retrieval Tool, while at the same time greatly expanded the amount of IRS data available on the FAFSA.
+Combined with the FAFSA Simplification Act, which limits income questions to only those that can be obtained from the IRS, most applicants now are asked no income questions on the FAFSA.

 • Eliminate the small business exclusion.